bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 44°
-- Breezy and Mostly Clear
+- Breezy and Partly Cloudy
-- 64% humidity
+- 65% humidity
-- 13 mph wind
+- 14 mph wind
-- 37% cloud cover
+- 55% cloud cover
 - 41 AQI 🟩
 - 0.75 inches of rain and 0.03 inches of snow in the past 24 hours